 At the top of the Black Hills Trail, turn left onto the Valley View Trail, which continues to climb to the ridgetop.
-There's another intersection at the ridgetop; a short, unmarked road to the right leads to the highest point of the ridge.
-The views are slightly better from the high point but not really that much different than what you can see from the official trail.
+There’s another intersection at the ridgetop; a short, unmarked road to the right leads to the highest point of the ridge.
+The views are slightly better from the high point but not really that much different than the official trail.

 The trail gradually descends along the ridgetop, with great views over the wide, flat Livermore Valley and the town of Livermore in the distance.
 The prominent road that cuts across the valley is North Livermore Avenue.
-Los Vaqueros Reservoir is visible in the distance to the left.
+Los Vaqueros Reservoir is visible on the other side of the ridge.